Asbestos Exposure in Navy Veterans

 • Pleural effusion and pleural plaques

-• Other respiratory conditions linked to asbestos
+• Other respiratory conditions with proven asbestos connection

-The Importance of Acting Quickly
+The Critical Importance of Timely Action

 US Navy Asbestos Exposure FAQs